 Tickets to teamLab Acorn Forest

-Entry tickets can be purchased in advance online (in Japanese), or at the ticket booth on the day.
+Entry tickets can be purchased in advance online, or at the ticket booth on the day.

-It costs ¥500 for adults for daytime entry from Monday to Thursday, and ¥600 for daytime entry on Fridays, weekends and holidays.
-Nightime entry is ¥1,000 from Monday to Thursday, and ¥1,200 on Fridays, weekends and holidays.
+It costs ¥900 for adults for entry from Monday to Thursday, and ¥1,100 for entry on Fridays, weekends and holidays.

 COVID-19 safety precautions

 Before entering the teamLab Acorn Forest, you will:

 - Be asked to sanitize your hands with the alchohol spray provided

 - Be asked to put on a pair of disposable plastic gloves